Simon Olofsson

 Simon Olofsson (born 22 April 1999) is a Swedish curler.
+He currently plays second on Team Oskar Eriksson.

-He is a 2019 Swedish mixed curling champion and skipped the Swedish team at the 2019 World Mixed Curling Championship.
+He is the 2026 World Champion and 2025 European Champion.
+He is also a 2019 Swedish mixed curling champion and skipped the Swedish team at the 2019 World Mixed Curling Championship.

 Personal life

 Olofsson attended Uppsala University.
 As of 2025 he was an engineering student.